abdullahkhhnn/jazzcash-merchant-onboarding-analysis/README.md

-# JazzCash Merchant Onboarding Dashboard (Mock Project)
+# JazzCash Merchant Onboarding Trend

 📊 This repository showcases a **mock project** I created using **Excel** and **Power BI** — inspired by a real dashboard I built during my internship with **JazzCash**.